froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration.md

 The search feature is included in the `Extended` installation type.
 For `Standard` see the <a href="#existing-websites">Existing websites</a> section.

-If you are installing a fresh Y USA Open Y website and going through the installation process via the Web interface, on the 3rd party integration step you can specify Google Search ID.
+If you are installing a fresh YMCA Website Services website and going through the installation process via the Web interface, on the 3rd party integration step you can specify Google Search ID.
 If you specify the Google Search ID in this form your site's search feature is up.

 ### Existing websites

-The search feature is not automatically enabled after upgrading an Y USA Open Y website.
+The search feature is not automatically enabled after upgrading an YMCA Website Services website.
 You have to manually enable it.

 In order to do that:

 1. Log in as an admin (or a user with the `administrator` role).
-1. Go to the Y USA Open Y package install page (Admin menu > Y USA Open Y > Extend > Install, or `/admin/openy/extend/list`)
+1. Go to the YMCA Website Services package install page (Admin menu > YMCA Website Services > Extend > Install, or `/admin/openy/extend/list`)
 1. Find the `SEARCH` package there, tick the checkbox and submit the form.

 Now the search modules are enabled and the header of the website should have a search field.